 Loring Randolph is the Artistic Director of the Americas for Frieze Art Fairs.
-Here is an excerpt of her interview with Artnet, in which she discusses her career path in the art world and her plans for one of the most prestigious art fairs in the world.
+Loring received her MA in Art Business at Sotheby’s Institute of Art-London in 2006.
+Read an excerpt of her interview with artnet, in which she discusses her career path and her plans for Frieze, one of the most prestigious art fairs in the world.

 Education: I did an art history degree and a BFA in graphic design, both at at the University of Michigan, and my masters through Sotheby’s Institute of Art in London.

 Entering the workforce: At the Sotheby’s Institute, I wrote my thesis on the contemporary art market, and I interviewed a lot of gallery people.
 That was how I got my first job, by interviewing Faye Fleming, the curator at Timothy Taylor.
 She liked the kinds of questions I was asking, and she hired me as an intern.
 I worked with her on the Richard Patterson show and a few other projects, and then they offered me a job after my internship was over.